breaktheloop-sns/Emotion-Based-Music-Player/README.md

 AI in music or entertainment startups

 🤝 Credits
-Made with ❤️ by @rochitl72
+Made with ❤️ by @breaktheloop-sns
 Built with OpenCV, TensorFlow, FER, and Streamlit Inspired by: PartheshSoni/emotion-based-music-player